linux-minidisc/linux-minidisc/README.md

 The `filename` parameter to `netmdcli recv` is now optional.
 If not supplied, a filename will be generated based on the track title (or number if the title is empty) and file type (.aea for SP-mode tracks, .wav for LP2/LP4-mode tracks).

+## Progress information callbacks in `libnetmd` for uploading tracks

+Similar to the track downloading progress, `libnetmd` now also has support for a `netmd_recv_progress_func` callback.
+This is used by `netmdcli` and QHiMDTransfer.

+This also removes the duplicated `libnetmd`-based code that was in QHiMDTransfer.